crowdsecurity/nodejs-cs-bouncer/examples/nextjs/README.md

-# Express server basic implementation
+# NextJS basic implementation

-The `express-server` folder contains a basic implementation of the CrowdSec NodeJs remediation component.
+The `nextjs` folder contains a basic implementation of the CrowdSec NodeJs remediation component for Next.js applications.

-It aims to help developers to understand how to integrate CrowdSec remediation in their NodeJs application.
+It aims to help developers to understand how to integrate CrowdSec remediation in their Next.js application.

 **Table of Contents**